What are search engines and how do they work?

-Shopping and research often seem to be one and the same online.
-It is now commonplace for consumers to look for reviews of particular companies and products, and to compare prices between different retailers before making a decision to purchase.
+Shopping and research can be more or less one and the same online, as it’s commonplace for consumers to look for reviews of particular companies and products, and to compare prices between different retailers before making a decision to purchase.

 Search engines as discovery tools